ComposableFi/composable/rfcs/0012-hardcoded-static-assets.md

 Each Picasso protocol encodes relevant assets.
 We do often release to bring features and fixes to users along with new assets.

+## What if assets are encoded differently in different environments?

+Well knows assets tend to be encoded similarly on Rococo and Kusama connected chains.

+If Polkadot assets are different, we can override static assets in relevant Composable runtime (as we do for other configuration cases of standard vs. specific configuration).

+Also, we can override runtime data override for the specific case.

 ## Why would one be using hardcoded assets?

 You use well-known priceable assets.